Wikipedia: Automated editing

 Computer programs called bots have often been used to perform simple and repetitive tasks, such as correcting common misspellings and stylistic issues, or to start articles such as geography entries in a standard format from statistical data.
 One controversial contributor, Sverker Johansson, created articles with his bot Lsjbot, which was reported to create up to 10,000 articles on the Swedish Wikipedia on certain days.
 Additionally, there are bots designed to automatically notify editors when they make common editing errors (such as unmatched quotes or unmatched parentheses).
 Edits falsely identified by bots as the work of a banned editor can be restored by other editors.
 An anti-vandal bot is programmed to detect and revert vandalism quickly.
 Bots are able to indicate edits from particular accounts or IP address ranges, as occurred at the time of the shooting down of the MH17 jet in July 2014 when it was reported that edits were made via IPs controlled by the Russian government.
 Bots on Wikipedia must be approved before activation.
 According to Andrew Lih, the current expansion of Wikipedia to millions of articles would be difficult to envision without the use of such bots.

+In March 2026, an AI agent, Tom, edited Wikipedia under the account TomWikiAssist.
+The account was blocked for being an unapproved bot.